P0668

 What P0668 means

-P0668 is set when the PCM detects that its internal temperature sensor circuit voltage is below the minimum expected threshold.
-The on-chip temperature sensor typically operates on an internal reference voltage, and the PCM monitors the resulting signal voltage against calibrated minimum and maximum limits.
+P0668 is set when the control module detects that its internal temperature sensor circuit voltage is below the minimum expected threshold.
+The internal sensor monitors the module's own temperature to protect its electronics, and the module watches the resulting signal against calibrated low and high limits.

 Common causes